Nekololizu/NekoTweakMod/README.md

 *Adds several vanilla quality of life and balance changes to Terraria.*

 ## Contributions
-**Special thanks to these people for helping out with with explaining things or pointing me in the right direction**
+**Special thanks to these people for helping out with explaining things or pointing me in the right direction**
 - [jopojelly](https://forums.terraria.org/index.php?members/jopojelly.37401/)
 - [absoluteAquarian](https://forums.terraria.org/index.php?members/absoluteaquarian.64645/)
 - Lyker